 ARTICLE 1. a.
-Hurdling is an attempt by a player to jump with one or both feet or knees foremost over an opponent who is still on his feet (Rule 9-1-13).
+Hurdling is an attempt by a player to jump with one or both feet or knees foremost over an opponent while that opponent is still on their feet (Rule 9-1-13).

 b.
-"On his feet" means that no part of the opponent's body other than one or both feet is in contact with the ground .
+"On their feet" means that no part of the opponent's body other than one or both feet is in contact with the ground.